topcowmoo/challenge-1-code-refractor/README.md

 My motivation for doing this project was to try my hand at making a website more accessible.
 The code was given to me and I was asked to refract it, so that is what I did.
 I learned a lot doing this project espcially in HTML semantics, external CSS sheets and using an my browser to inspect and detect accessibility issues.

+This is what the website scored before I started:

+![Screenshot] (assets/images/Screenshot 2023-11-15 at 7.41.49 PM.png)

+And this is what it looks like now:

+![Screenshot] (assets/images/after screen.png)

 ## Table of Contents (Optional)

 If your README is long, add a table of contents to make it easy for users to find what they need.